 Academic Review: Warning, Probation, and Suspension

 The Academic Review Process is intended to help students meet the standards required for graduation.
 The Academic Standing Committee regularly reviews the academic record of all students enrolled in the College.
-Students are expected (a) to maintain a cumulative grade point average (GPA) of 2.00 or higher, and (b) to earn one course credit every Block, so that they will graduate in four years.
-Students may lose one course credit over their four years and still graduate at the end of four years.
-Students are expected to earn at least 7 course credits during their first year, at least 15 by the end of their sophomore year, and at least 23 by the end of their junior year.
+Students are expected to maintain a cumulative grade point average (GPA) of 2.00 or higher, and to enroll in one course credit every Block, so that they may graduate in four years.
+Students may only lose one course credit over their four years and still graduate at the end of four years.
+Students are also expected to earn at least 7 course credits during their first year, at least 15 by the end of their sophomore year, and at least 23 by the end of their junior year.
 Students must earn 31 credits to graduate.
 Transfer students and students who withdraw from Cornell and then re-enter are assigned a class standing (e.g., sophomore) and are expected to keep up with their class.
-(See also Satisfactory Academic Progress Policy.)
 When students fall below or are at risk of falling below GPA expectations or falling behind on course credits necessary for graduation, they are subject to academic notifications and sanctions.
+(See also Satisfactory Academic Progress Policy for consequences related to financial aid)

-Students who are in academic difficulty are expected to work with their instructors, their academic advisors, the Coordinator of Academic Support and Advising, members of the counseling staff, the Center for Teaching and Learning, the Registrar, other professionals, and their parents to identify and resolve the problems that are causing their academic difficulties.
-Students in academic difficulty should give serious thought to revising their registrations to include courses in which they have a greater chance of success.
+Students who are in academic difficulty are expected to work with their instructors, their academic advisors, the Coordinator of Academic Support and Advising, members of the counseling staff, the Center for Teaching and Learning, the Registrar, and others as needed to identify and resolve the problems that are causing their academic difficulties.
+Students in academic difficulty should also give serious thought to revising their registrations to include courses in which they have a greater chance of success.
 Failure to heed these notifications and to seek appropriate help may lead to continued academic difficulty which may result in suspension and dismissal.

 Academic Warning is an indicator that the student may become liable for a more serious academic sanction, including Suspension, if grades do not improve or the student does not earn academic credits.
 Students on Warning have no restrictions on their right to take courses and participate in all the activities of the College.
 However, they need to monitor their activities to make sure that they do not fall into greater academic difficulty.